 During the drying process, be on the lookout for mold.
 It often shows up in the form of fuzzy green, brown and black spores.
 Inspect the water-damaged area carefully, looking for visual signs of growth or odd smells that could indicate the presence of mold.

 If you do find mold, remove it carefully and in a safe manner.
 Be sure to get rid of any furniture or other items that have begun to grow mold, and clean your walls and floors with detergent and water.
-If the mold growth is extensive, have water restoration professionals clean it for you.
+If the mold growth is extensive, have water damage restoration professionals clean it for you.